in

 People with diabetes should maintain their carb consumption consistently throughout the day since carbs affect blood sugar levels more than protein and fat.

-Meals and snacks should also be balanced in terms of carbs, protein, and healthy fat, as including non-carb foods in your meal can help lessen the impact of carbs on your blood sugar.
+Meals and snacks should also be balanced in terms of carbs, protein, and healthy fat, as including non-carb foods in your meals can help lessen the impact of carbs on your blood sugar.

 All of this is possible with only plant-based foods, though it may be difficult if you’re new to the vegan diet.